Fibroadenoma - breastBreast lump - fibroadenoma; Breast lump - noncancerous; Breast lump - benign

 A fibroadenoma is made up of breast gland tissue and tissue that helps support the breast gland tissue.

 Fibroadenomas are usually single lumps.
-About 10 - 15% of women have several lumps that may affect both breasts.
+Some women have several lumps that may affect both breasts.

 - Easily moveable under the skin